-Internal Narrative: The game also speaks to players not just through the core engine, mechanic, and rules – which constitute the gameplay.
+Internal Narrative: The game also speaks to players not just through the core engine, mechanics, and rules – which constitute the gameplay.
 It also speaks to players through its theme, story, art, components, and even box design.
 The internal narrative covers everything about the game itself as a complete product minus the gameplay.

 Once Highways & Byways is farther along, I’ll be commissioning art, polishing up its theme, trying to find 3-D printed car pieces (if economically feasible), and making a gorgeous box.
 That’s all part of the internal narrative (which I haven’t even begun to flesh out yet).

 External Narrative: Games are more than just what’s in the box.
 Games are also the marketing used to promote them – the advertising and the footwork of the game developers who made them.
 Games are also the Kickstarter campaign and the stores they’re kept in.
 Games are the community that talks about them on forums and plays them at conventions.
 Games become everything that people claim that they are.